khrispham/csf2025/csf_assign02/README.txt

 Milestone 2
 Khris wrote helper functions for to_grayscale, tests, and did imgproc_grayscale John wrote helper functions for get_rgb and makepixel and did imgproc_rgb

+Milestone 3